 Sir John Soane’s Museum:

 The architect Sir John Soane’s house, museum and library at No. 13 Lincoln’s Inn Fields has been a public museum since the early 19th century.
 In 1833 Soane negotiated an Act of Parliament to settle and preserve the house and collection for the benefit of ‘amateurs and students’ in architecture, painting and sculpture.
 On his death in 1837 the Act came into force, vesting the Museum in a board of Trustees who were to continue to uphold Soane’s own aims and objectives.
 A crucial part of their brief was to maintain the fabric of the Museum, keeping it ‘as nearly as circumstances will admit in the state’ in which it was left at the time of Soane’s death in 1837 and to allow free access for students and the public to ‘consult, inspect and benefit’ from the collections.
 Since 1837, each successive Curator has sought to preserve and maintain Soane’s arrangements as he wished.

 Method of Application:

 To be considered applicants must first apply for the MA and complete the application process.
-The application process is detailed here.
 They should also have been offered a place on the MA.
 The initial cover letter should show your intention of applying for the Scholarship.
-Please send it to Marie Cambefort-Tavinor, email@example.com explaining why you think you are the right candidate for this scholarship.
+Please send it to Marie Cambefort-Tavinor, firstname.lastname@example.org explaining why you think you are the right candidate for this scholarship.
 You will then be asked to show further evidence of your research and writing skills either by sending a dissertation or an assessed piece of work.
 If the essay or dissertation is in a foreign language (i.e. a language other than English) you must submit a summarised translation of 4,000 words.